emmajanedrews/base-template/_posts/2018-02-07-what-does-vashon-events-do.md

 * 8:00 Supporting the community and other venues.
 * 11:00 Upcoming events and plans for the future, such as workshops for artists, the music library, and more.
-* ​​​​​​​16:00 How Pete and Allison got started in booking music.<br>​​​​​​​<br>If you would like to learn more about Vashon Events, check out their [website](http://www.vashonevents.com/).
+* ​​​​​​​16:00 How Pete and Allison got started in booking music.<br><br>If you would like to learn more about Vashon Events, check out their [website](http://www.vashonevents.com/).
 As always, if you have any real estate questions, just give me a call or send me an email.
 I would be happy to help you!

 &nbsp;